concur/developer.concur.com/api-reference/callouts/request-validation.markdown

 ##  Step 5 - Update the Request Workflow

-Once the Request has been validated, the application connector is ready to update it's workflow.
-If the Request passed validation, it should be approved, and will then travel forward in it's workflow.
+Once the Request has been validated, the application connector is ready to update its workflow.
+If the Request passed validation, it should be approved, and will then travel forward in its workflow.
 If the Request did not pass validation, it should be sent back to the employee, which moves it to the beginning of the workflow.

 The full Request details include an element named **WorkflowStepURL**.
 The application connector posts the workflow action (Approve or Send Back to Employee) to this url, using the same OAuth access token in the header.